 Applicants are welcome to visit the MFA Fine Arts studios and facilities.
 Tours can be arranged by contacting the department directly.
-Our Fall 2018 Info Session will take place on Saturday, November 17, from 2-4pm.

 Fee waivers may be available in cases of financial need.
 To inquire about a fee waiver please contact us.

 Representatives from MFA Fine Arts will be at the San Francisco, New York, Chicago, and Boston Portfolio Days for Graduate Students.

 Each year, MFA Fine Arts awards several departmental scholarships to accepted applicants based on merit and financial need.
 Scholarships are competitive, and can be awarded up to 50% of the annual tuition cost.
 In rare circumstances, we are able to offer larger scholarships to exceptionally qualified applicants.
 Domestic students can apply for Federal loans and work-study through SVA's Office of Financial Aid.
 Application fees can be waived by the department upon request.

 This intensive studio residency, hosted by SVA’s MFA Fine Arts Department, has been designed for artists working in both medium-specific and cross-platform modes of production that aim for the intersection of art and ideas.
 Taught by distinguished members of the MFA Fine Arts faculty, the residency fosters a culture of rigorous practice and contemporary thought.